Skip to main content

 • Do not mention multiple policy issues in the same email.
 Each email message is typically routed within the Congressional office to a staffer who handles a specific public policy portfolio, and you are more likely to receive a detailed response to a single request or topic.

-• When using one of our sample letters, your message will get the attention it deserves if you take the time to personalize it with data or stories that reflect your experiences in your community.
-According to research, personalized messages to Congress have more influence on lawmakers’ decision-making; identical form messages receive little to no attention.
+• Your message will get the attention it deserves if you take the time to personalize it with data or stories that reflect your experiences in your community.

 • Do not use harsh or threatening language.
 Be thoughtful, straightforward, and clear.